Tropica Aquarium Plants Ltd.

 - One TC cup plant can be divided into many small portions to cover a large aquascape area.
 Plants are compact from the start, provided proper fertilizer and CO2, you will experience dense and beautiful growth.
 Just don't open the plant cup to peek inside until you are ready to plant it in your tank, you don't want to contaminate it's environment.

 - To plant, carefully remove plant from TC cup, wash the jelly away from the plant, use sharp scissors to divide into several small portions and then plant portions into the substrate carefully with tweezers.
-You can also affix small portions to lava rock and push the rock carefully into the substrate.
+You can also attach small portions to lava rock and push the rock carefully into the substrate.

 - Always research first and make cautious modifications to your aquarium to avoid unstable tank conditions that can cause plant melting and decay.